mehedi9021/Embedded_Project_An_Embedded_System_Based_Smart_Kitchen/README.md

 # Embedded_Project_An_Embedded_System_Based_Smart_Kitchen
 <b>About Project</b><br>
-The Kitchen environment is one of the most important measures to be closely monitored in real-time for the safety, security and comfort of people.
+The Kitchen environment is one of the most important measures to be closely monitored in real-time for the safet, security and comfort of people.
 So, to create a secure and comfortable environment we focus on this project.

 <b>Project Goals</b><br>